ReVanced-Extended-Community/Community-Guides/general-guides/community-wiki/yt-guide.md

 If you need or want to uninstall the old YT ReVanced Extended APK and install the new APK as a fresh install, you can export the settings configuration from the old YT ReVanced Extended app and import it into the new app.

-To do this, open the old YT ReVanced Extended app > Profile picture > Settings > ReVanced Extended > Miscellaneous > Import/Export settings, and either export as a `.txt` file or copy the text directly and save it to your clipboard until you are ready to paste it into the new YT ReVanced Extended app.
+To do this, open the old YT ReVanced Extended app > Profile picture > Settings > ReVanced Extended > Miscellaneous > Import / Export settings, and either export as a `.txt` file or copy the text directly and save it to your clipboard until you are ready to paste it into the new YT ReVanced Extended app.

-After installing the new YT ReVanced Extended app, open it and tap on the profile picture > Settings > ReVanced Extended > Miscellaneous > Import/Export settings, and import the `.txt` file or replace the text with the text you copied.
+After installing the new YT ReVanced Extended app, open it and tap on the profile picture > Settings > ReVanced Extended > Miscellaneous > Import / Export settings, and import the `.txt` file or replace the text with the text you copied.

 The standard YouTube settings will still need to be configured, as well as any new ReVanced Extended settings.